junction-labs/wineinfo/demo/02_routing.md

 the catalog service.
 In our Wineinfo services, when someone is logged in, we add the 'username' header to every request and pass that along, which we can then match in a Junction route.
-To do so we put the username field in a thing called [baggage][FIXME], which we explain below.
-As that is a list of comma-separated k=v pairs, we must select from it with a regular expression like:
+To do so we put the username field in a thing called baggage, [which we explain below](#Why-do-we-use-baggage?).
+Essentially it is a list of comma-separated `k=v` pairs in a header named "baggage", so we match from it with a regular expression like:

 ```python
 is_admin = config.RouteMatch(headers=[{